-If the primary goal of the project is to provide outdoor recreation and public access opportunities, the applicant or co-applicant will be required to convey a recreation covenant to Ag + Open Space in addition to a conservation easement.
-The recreation covenant ensures the project property will be open to the public in perpetuity and provides remedies in the event that public access is not provided at some point in the future.
-The recreation covenant must be approved by the Ag + Open Space Board of Directors and recorded with the County Recorder ated as a public park or open space preserve.
-In some cases, Ag + Open Space may require that the applicant convey an irrevocable offer of dedication to the agency of the fee interest and/or a 25-year recreational lease of the property.
-This is the remedy Ag + Open Space would utilize if the terms of the recreation covenant are not fulfilled.
+If the primary goal of the project is to provide outdoor recreation and public access opportunities, the applicant and/or co-applicant will be required to convey a recreation covenant to Ag + Open Space in addition to a conservation easement.
+The recreation covenant ensures the project property will be open to the public in perpetuity, and provides remedies in the event that public access is not provided within an agreed timeframe.
+The recreation covenant must be approved by Ag + Open Space's Board of Directors and recorded with the County Recorder.

 In general, the recreation covenant requires that the property is available to the public for outdoor recreation and education in a manner consistent with the conservation easement.
-Further, the property must be continuously used, maintained and oper-
+Further, the property must be continuously used, maintained, and operated as a public park or open space preserve.
+In some cases, Ag + Open Space may require that the applicant convey an irrevocable offer of dedication to the agency of the fee interest and/or a 25-year recreational lease of the property.
+These are the remedies Ag + Open Space may utilize, amongst others, if the terms of the recreation covenant are not fulfilled.

-A Recreation Covenant template can be found in Appendix A-6.
+The recreation covenant template can be found in the Appendices.